Me: “My name is Carolyn, and I’m a Medical Googler.”

 Australian researchers reported in the British Medical Journal on their study that chose 3-5 search terms for hard-to-diagnose illnesses, and then looked at how Google did compared with reports published in the New England Journal of Medicine.
 The study found that doctors who use Google to help diagnose difficult cases can find a correct diagnosis over 60% of the time.

-How I wish that the ER doc who sent me home in mid-heart attack with an acid reflux misdiagnosis had instead tried Googling my symptoms (crushing chest pain, nausea, sweating and pain radiating down my left arm).
-I’m now fairly confident that he and Dr. Google would have steered him to the correct diagnosis of myocardial infarction.
+How I wish that the first ER doc who sent me home in mid-heart attack with an acid reflux misdiagnosis had instead tried Googling my symptoms (central chest pain, nausea, sweating and pain radiating down my left arm).
+I’m now fairly confident that Dr. Google would have steered him to the correct diagnosis of myocardial infarction.

 The British Medical Journal also notes that doctors have been estimated to carry an astonishing two million facts in their heads to help them diagnose illness – but Google gives them quick access to more than three billion medical articles.